suncoast-devs/handbook/lessons/cs-api-servers/index.md

 `query parameters` in our URL.
 These are parts of the URL after a `?` and are key-value pairs separated by `=` signs.

-Lets modify our code so that we require a name and we use that name in our greeting.
+Let's modify our code so that we require a name and we use that name in our greeting.
 Our requests will now look like `/helloworld?who=Sandy`.

 To indicate that we want to look at the query parameters and look for a key